-We offer Bikeability training to all pupils in Year 5 each year.
+We offer Bikeability training to all pupils in Year 5 and Year 6 each year.
+In 2019-2020 fifty four Year 5/6 pupils took part!
 This training is designed to give children the skills and experience to cycle safely and confidently.
 It is Cycling Proficiency for the 21st century and involves cycling in both an off-road playground environment and on roads around the vicinity of the school.
 Children enjoy cycling and of course it brings many health benefits, develops confidence and gives them independence.
 Children who have been trained are much safer and, in addition, tend to cycle more.

 Children take the Level One course on the school playground.
 To progress onto the Level Two training course the following day, there will be an expectation that children can ride a bike already, are able to balance on their bike, look behind them without wobbling and hold a signal for at least 3 seconds.
 They also go out on quiet local roads close to school during the Level Two training course.
 Children receive a certificate and badge for achieving the Level One course and the Level Two course.

 We have used our Sports Premium funding from the government to buy a new climbing frame, mats, a springboard and other equipment for our P.E. lessons.
 The children have really enjoyed using the new apparatus.